Johannetta, Countess of Sayn-Altenkirchen: Rule

 One year later (1652), Louise Juliane finally handed over the County of Sayn to her daughters, who was divided in two parts: Sayn-Wittgenstein-Sayn-Altenkirchen (for Johannetta) and Sayn-Wittgenstein-Sayn-Hachenburg (for Ernestine, who recently married Count Salentin Ernest of Mandersheid-Blankenheim).

 In Wallau on 29 May 1661, Johannetta (aged 29) married secondly to Prince John George (aged 27), third surviving son of William, Duke of Saxe-Weimar.

 After the death of Duke William (1662), his two older sons inherited almost all the family domains; as result, John George only received an income from the new duchy of Saxe-Eisenach and the small town of Marksuhl as residence.
 For this, Johannetta and her husband mainly resided in her County, where all her children were born.

 The successive death of Dukes Adolf William (1668) and William August of Saxe-Eisenach (1671), enabled John George to inherit this part of the paternal domains.
 Since them, Johannetta became Duchess consort of Saxe-Eisenach.

 Johannetta died in Jena aged 69, having survived her second husband and six of her children.
-She was buried in the Georgenkirche, Eisenach.
+She was buried, alongside her second husband, in the Georgenkirche, Eisenach.

 The County of Sayn-Wittgenstein-Sayn-Altenkirchen remained united to the Duchy of Saxe-Eisenach until 1741, when Johannetta's male line died out.
-Then, the County was inherited by Charles William Frederick, Margrave of Brandenburg-Ansbach, grandson of Eleonore Erdmuthe, Johannetta's eldest daughter.
-In 1803, the County was mediatised to Nassau-Weilburg.
+Then, the county was inherited by Charles William Frederick, Margrave of Brandenburg-Ansbach, grandson of Eleonore Erdmuthe, Johannetta's eldest daughter.
+In 1803, the county was mediatised to Nassau-Weilburg.